GongYiLiao/guix-channel/README.md

 ## Packages

 ### gccemacs-pgtk-lkg
-This package merge with master and pgtk branch with and `face-attribeute` function replaced, the motivation of `gccemacs-face-buffer-local-first.patch` can be found at [emacs-devel-disucssion][emacs-devel-fbl]
+This package merge with master and pgtk branch with `face-attribeute` function replaced, the motivation of `gccemacs-face-buffer-local-first.patch` can be found at [emacs-devel-disucssion][emacs-devel-fbl]

 ### libgccjit-11